 Our food system is already pushing the boundaries of what our planet can provide for us.
-Presently, most people in Western countries get their protein primarily from meat - one of the most environmentally damaging behaviours.
+Presently, most people in Western countries get their protein primarily from meat - one of the most environmentally damaging behaviors.

 Go vegan?
 That is not necessarily the best solution for everyone’s health or the environment.

 Edible insects are a viable solution to tackling climate change as well as the global food crisis.
-Here are the most important facts why we should all start eating insects to save the planet.
+Here are the most important facts about why we should all start eating insects to save the planet.

 Intuitively, an insect consumes less than a chicken, a pig or a cow - they are tiny!
 However, interestingly insects actually also consume much less per unit body mass than other livestock, this is referred to as the feed conversion ratio.

 This means that crickets are twice as efficient in converting feed to food as chickens, at least four times more efficient than pigs, and a staggering 12 times more efficient than cattle.
 One reason for this, is that insects are cold-blooded and do not require feed to maintain body temperature.
 Needing less feed means that we need less agricultural land to produce insects, and thus leave more land as rich ecosystems, protecting biodiversity.

 This graph shows the amount of feed required to produce 1kg of protein from crickets, chicken and beef.